onflow/contract-updater/README.md

 ## Simple Case Demo

 For this run through, we'll focus on the simple case where a single contract is deployed to a single account that can sign the setup & delegation transactions.
-This is enough to get the basic concepts involved in this setup, but know that more advanced deployments are possible enabling a developer to define multiple accounts and deployment orders so they can account for owned dependency contracts.
+This is enough to get the basic concepts involved in the `ContractUpdater` contract, but know that more advanced deployments are possible enabling a developer to define multiple accounts and deployment orders so they can account for owned dependency contracts.

 1. Start emulator